Ph.D. History of Art, University of York, UK

 BA, Education, National Taipei University of Education

-14th-16th century Florentine history, Renaissance arts and architecture, Arts and urban innovation
+14th-16th century Florentine history, Renaissance arts, architecture and urban history

 - International Summer Programme Lecturer, University of York, UK